secondlevel/Deep-Q-Network-and-Deep-Deterministic-Policy-Gradient/README.md

 args = parser.parse_args()
 ```

-The second step is run the commend below.
+The second step is run the command below.

 ```python
 python dqn-example.py --test_only